Music Career Finder

 Career Description

-They typically lock in rhythmically with the drummer or percussionist.
-But bassist Michael Manring (Solo artist, House Bassist for Windham Hill Records, Montreux) told us bassists shouldn’t limit themselves to the traditional role of a bassist.
+Because of this, Michael Manring (solo artist and house bassist for Windham Hill Records, Montreux) told us that bassists shouldn’t limit themselves to the traditional role of a bassist.

 Salary